microchip-pic-avr-examples/avr128db48-blink-with-timer-mplab-mcc/README.md

 The PINS configuration is made up of two boxes: the *Pins Grid View* and the *Pins* configuration box.

-In the *Pins Grid View*, left-click on PORTB pin3 in the "Pin Module, GPIO, Output" row.
+In the *Pins Grid View*, left click on PORTB pin3 in the "Pin Module, GPIO, Output" row.

 ![pins_grid](images/pin_grid.png)